cloudmesh/cloudmesh-pi-burn/README.md

 create readily bootable SD cards that have the network configured, contain a public ssh key from your machine that you used to configure the cards.
 The unique feature is that you can burn multiple cards in a row.

 A sample command invocation looks like:

 ```
-cms burn create \
+cms burn create --hostname=red[001-002]
---hostname=red[001-002]
 ```

-This command will burn 2 SD cards with the
+This command will burn 2 SD cards with the names red001 and red002

 ## See Also